browolf/Pi-Network/wallet/README.md

 You can either get a random wallet or use the wallet from create.js - recommend this method as you get the passphrase as well.

+# Verify_account.py

+Use this script to verify the secret key works.

 # Notes